Strikethrough text in Google Docs is a function that’s commonly used to show updated ideas or add emphasis.

-Getting a handle on using the strikethrough function is pretty easy work, actually.
+Getting a handle on using the strikethrough function is pretty easy, actually.
 It just involves memorizing keyboard shortcuts or nested folders in the Google Docs toolbar menus.

 Before we dive in, though, let’s go through some different scenarios when the strikethrough option would be good for use.

 Instantly Export Google Docs Into WordPress

 Login with your Google Account now for a 3-export free trial.

 TABLE OF CONTENTS

 Why Writers Use the Strikethrough Text Option